jcelmeta14/arduino_honeywell_hpma115S0/README.md

 The idea behind this library is to make it easy to perform some of the basic functions of the sensor.
 There are 4 functions that can be used to start, stop, read measurements and to stop the autosend of data.
 Other functionalities may be implemented in the future

+**The sensors works with 3.3V be sure to step the voltage down from 5V to 3.3V**

 ### Docs

 1. Create an instance of the class in the beginning of a sketch.